ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 Have you ensured your site meets the minimum contrast requirements?
 Have you chosen fonts that are dyslexia/accessible friendly?

-Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 ## Technologies Used